IvanHavryliak02/oldPortfolio/README.md

 I left this repository here so you can see how my (old and incomplete) portfolio was developing over time.
 It shows that I worked on it myself, and did not steal or buy someone else's work. 😄

-My current portfolio is available here: *link*
+My current portfolio is available here: https://github.com/IvanHavryliak02/IvanHavryliak02.github.io